Skip to main content

 We are always looking for partners to explore cutting-edge research projects in these areas.

 The Laboratory for Analytic Sciences’ research themes focus on using data to improve intelligence analysis.
-Some of the questions arise from properties of the data—they might be large, streaming or heterogeneous—while others arise from applications specific issues.
+Some of the questions arise from properties of the data—they might be large, streaming, or heterogeneous—while others arise from applications specific issues.

 Sensemaking